obonaventure/CNP3-exercises/bgp/README.md

 In the `ipmininet` folder you will find the scripts used to create and control an ipmininet virtual network, along with an example of use ([bgp.py](ipmininet/bgp.py)).

-In the `vm` folder you will find some necessary files for the VM to work properly, such as the ssh keys or some scripts.
+In the `inginious` folder you will find all the necessary file to properly build the INGInious docker container.
+As we need to launch qemu at the container startup, we have to modify the INGInious python script from the base container to execute qemu at startup.

 ## The VM